brycefrank/pyfor/README.md

 I am also willing to implement features on request.
 Feel free to [open an issue](https://github.com/brycefrank/pyfor/issues) with your request or email me at the address above.

 pyfor will always remain a free service.
-Its development takes time, energy and a bit of money to maintain source codea and host documentation.
+Its development takes time, energy and a bit of money to maintain source code and host documentation.
 If you are so inclined, donations are accepted at the following:

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=WBSUBMJFC4GFY&lc=US&item_name=pyfor%2ddevelopment&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)